 - There you are in Your Apps & Channels

-To move any app to home-screen, select its icon in the Your Apps & Channels section and press the menu key on the remote.
+To move any app to the home screen, select its icon in the Your Apps & Channels section and press the menu key on the remote.
 Now click Move and move the icon to one of the top rows.

 Now I will show you how to use the Mouse Toggle.

-First, in order for the Mouse Toggle app to work, ADB Debugging must be ON.
-Here is how you can turn it ON: FireStick Home screen > Settings > Device > Developer Options > ADB Debugging
+Important!!!
+First, for the Mouse Toggle app to work, ADB Debugging must be ON.
+Here is how you can turn it ON: FireStick Home screen > Settings > My Fire TV > Developer Options > ADB Debugging

 Open the app from the Your Apps & Channels section.
 This is how the app looks like.
 There is only one screen.

 Make sure Enable the mouse service option is on.
 If you would like the mouse service to run on the FireStick start-up, keep the second option turned on.
 I recommend keeping it on.
-Mouse Toggle is just a 2 MB app and keeping it on all the time does not affect the device performance.
+Mouse Toggle is just a 2 MB app, and keeping it on all the time does not affect the device’s performance.

 When the mouse service is enabled, the Status at the bottom left of the screen should say started.

-If the Status is stuck on starting then you may need to turn ADB Debugging OFF and back ON.
+If the Status is stuck on starting, you may need to turn ADB Debugging OFF and back ON.
 You may click the ADB SETTINGS button within the application to turn it off and on.

-That’s pretty much it about the interface.
-Let me now show you how to use mouse pointer with any application.
+That’s pretty much about the interface.
+Let me now show you how to use the mouse pointer with any application.